-Since the number of job openings has risen, this leads to a lot of vacancies and stiff competition to hire the most proficient .NET developers as well.
+The rise in the number of job openings leads to a lot of vacancies and stiff competition to hire the most proficient .NET developers.
 With these questions, you will gain in-depth knowledge and insight into how to answer the most asked questions in a .NET interview.
-This guide has been carefully curated, considering many factors and including expert advice from multiple professional .NET experts.
+This guide has been carefully curated, considering many factors and including expert advice from multiple professionals and .NET experts.

 Q2.
 What are some of the common components of .NET?